Stephane Lehr is a freelance photographer based in Paris.

 He has covered the Arab Spring in 2011 in Egypt, Tunisia and Libya.

-Since 1992, he went for his projects or assigments in various places: The Middle East (Lebanon, Jordan, Pakistan, Yemen, Afghanistan, Lebanon, Israel, Palestinian Territories), Africa (Ivory Coast, DRC, Angola, South Sudan, Togo, Benin, Burkina Faso, Kenya, Ethiopia, Rwanda), South America (Ecuador, Argentina, Uruguay), Central America (Nicaragua), and Asia (Nepal, Indonesia, Sri Lanka, Burma)
+Since 1992, he went for his projects or assigments in various places: The Middle East (Jordan, Pakistan, Yemen, Afghanistan, Lebanon, Israel, Palestinian Territories), Africa (Ivory Coast, Democratic Republic of Congo, Angola, South Sudan, Togo, Benin, Burkina Faso, Kenya, Ethiopia, Rwanda), South America (Ecuador, Argentina, Uruguay), Central America (Nicaragua), and Asia (Nepal, Indonesia, Sri Lanka, Burma)

 His work focuses on conflicts, malnutrition, AIDS, street children, refugees.